ustaxcourt/ef-cms/docs/team-process.md

 - `@babel/core`: temporarily locked to ^7.17.12.
 With ^7.18.2, memory usage is exceeding the large Docker resource.
 Some performance updates noted in [devex-1068](https://trello.com/c/wCW5emlA/1068-reduce-memory-usage-on-deploying-web-client-s3), which helped some, but not consistently passing the client build.

 - `@faker-js/faker`: temporarily locked to ^6.3.1 as updating to ^7.x.x is causing Webpack compilation errors on running cypress.
+This is possibly because faker is now using mjs and webpack isn't supporting that out of the box.
+There's still a lot of active discussion on faker's [discord](https://discord.com/channels/929487054990110771/929544565348777984).
 Cypress [open issue](https://github.com/cypress-io/cypress/issues/21874), Faker [release notes](https://github.com/faker-js/faker/releases#:~:text=Compare-,v7.1.0,-Latest)

 #### Validating Updates
 -  After changes are made to any dependencies, deploy to an exp environment to verify that all tests pass!